Shubhamsaboo/awesome-llm-apps/README.md

 ### 🛫 AI Travel Agent
 AI-powered travel Agent that generates personalized travel itineraries using OpenAI GPT-4o.
 It automates the process of researching, planning, and organizing your dream vacation, allowing you to explore exciting destinations with ease.

+### 🎬 AI Movie Production Agent
+AI-powered movie production assistant that helps bring your movie ideas to life using Claude 3.5 Sonnet model.
+It automates the process of script writing and casting, allowing you to create compelling movie concepts with ease.

 ### 📰 Multi-Agent AI Researcher
 Use a team of AI agents to research top HackerNews stories and users with GPT-4 to generate blog posts, reports, and social media content on autopilot.